Whisper-CD: Accurate Long-Form Speech Recognition using Multi-Negative Contrastive Decoding: Introduction

-Contrastive decoding~\cite{li2023contrastive} (CD) has been studied as an effective technique to reduce hallucinations in vision-language~\cite{leng2024mitigating,waldendorf2024contrastive} and natural language processing tasks~\cite{chuang2024dola,sennrich2024mitigating,zhu2025alleviating}.
-By contrasting logits from a target generation process against logits from a ``negative'' process that emphasizes undesirable behavior, CD steers token selection away from incorrect outputs without modifying model parameters.
-For example, VCD~\cite{leng2024mitigating} corrupts the input image with heavy noise to obtain negative logits that carry weaker visual evidence, so tokens preferred under this condition are down-weighted during decoding.
-Analogously, in ASR, the negative process can be instantiated through audio perturbations that reduce speech evidence; to our knowledge, we are the first to apply contrastive decoding to ASR.
+Contrastive decoding~\cite{li2023contrastive} (CD) improves generation quality and has been shown to reduce hallucinations in vision-language~\cite{leng2024mitigating} and natural language processing tasks, including machine translation~\cite{chuang2024dola,sennrich2024mitigating,waldendorf2024contrastive,zhu2025alleviating}.
+By contrasting logits from a target generation process against logits from a negative process that amplifies undesirable behavior, CD steers token selection away from incorrect outputs without modifying model parameters.
+For example, VCD~\cite{leng2024mitigating} corrupts the input image with heavy noise to obtain negative logits that reflect weaker visual evidence, so tokens preferred under this condition are down-weighted during decoding.
+Analogously, the negative process can be instantiated through audio perturbations that reduce speech evidence; to the best of our knowledge, we are the first to apply contrastive decoding to ASR.

 In this paper, we propose \textbf{Whisper-CD}, a training-free \textbf{C}ontrastive \textbf{D}ecoding framework for long-form ASR.
 Whisper-CD suppresses hallucinated generation by contrasting clean audio logits against multiple negative logits.
 Whisper-CD leverages three audio-specific negative signals: (i)~Gaussian noise injection, (ii)~silence-only input (all-zero waveform), and (iii)~temporal shift of the input waveform.
 These perturbations are designed to capture common and distinct long-form ASR failure modes.
 The three negative logits are combined using the log-sum-exp operator with a single uniform contrastive coefficient~$\alpha$, producing a unified multi-negative CD objective that addresses all three failure patterns.
-Experiments on five long-form ASR benchmarks show that Whisper-CD consistently reduces word error rate (WER) and hallucinations compared to the baseline, while adding substantially less computational overhead than beam search.
+Experiments on five long-form ASR benchmarks show that Whisper-CD consistently reduces word error rate (WER) and hallucinations compared to the baseline while adding substantially less computational overhead than beam search.